ghandic/jsf/README.md

 * smart_open - For opening external $ref
 * jsonschema - For schema/instance validation
 * typer - For neat commandline applications
-* dataclasses_json - For easy dataclass serialization
+* pydantic - For easy serialization and validation

 ## License